eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 8: discrete-mixture validation

+The v8 design and run instructions are recorded in [README-v8.md](README-v8.md).
+It validates the hardened chronos-compatible fractional-Poisson mixture and the new scale-equivariant multiplicative-Gamma mixture.
+The development pilot passes the Gamma scale-equivariance and recovery thresholds, but it does not pass the prespecified optimizer-stability gates; confirmation must wait until those failures are resolved.

+## Version 7: strict-clock validation

+The v7 design and run instructions are recorded in [README-v7.md](README-v7.md).
+The strict clock now profiles its shared rate analytically and optimizes only free node ages.
+After a passing development pilot, an independently seeded 360-dataset confirmation passed every numerical, recovery, calibration, and time-unit gate.
+Strict-clock development is complete within the documented branch-length pseudolikelihood scope.
+The study uses no sequence-length input and does not alter the correlated-model v6 study or caches.

 ## Version 6: correlated-model reliability

 The development-only v6 design and run instructions are recorded in